 This topic is part of the Systems Thinking knowledge area (KA).
-The scope of systems thinking is a starting point for dealing with real world situations using a set of related systems concept discussed in Concepts of Systems Thinking topic, systems principles discussed in Principles of Systems Thinking topic, and system patterns discussed in Patterns of Systems Thinking topic.
+The scope of systems thinking is a starting point for dealing with real world situations using a set of related systems concepts discussed in the Concepts of Systems Thinking topic, systems principles discussed in the Principles of Systems Thinking topic, and system patterns discussed in the Patterns of Systems Thinking topic.